Skip to content

 Security without a server perimeter.

-Peach is built so that the strongest claims are architectural, not procedural: no hosted vaults, no account database, and no product telemetry stream to “promise” not to misuse.
-The trust boundary stays on the user’s device and on explicitly paired peers on the local network.
-The public website uses only generic analytics for traffic and performance and is not a product identity layer.
+Peach is built so that the strongest claims are architectural, not procedural: no hosted vaults, no account database, and no product telemetry stream to "promise" not to misuse.
+The trust boundary stays on your device and on explicitly paired peers on the local network.

 Zero-knowledge vault encryption